antoine-mouchamps/gymtorax/docs/about_gymtorax.rst

 The Environment Design
 --------------------------

-Every Gym-TORAX environment is built on top of a :doc:`BaseEnv<Environment Designers>` class.
+Every Gym-TORAX environment is built on top of a :doc:`BaseEnv<user_guide/environment_designers>` class.
 To create a new environment, four aspects must be specified:

 - TORAX configuration → time discretization, physical models, geometry, and initial